 Intent-to-Treat (ITT) Population:

-All randomized subjects regardless of actual treatment and subsequent withdrawal from study or deviation from protocol.
+All randomized subjects regardless of actual treatment and subsequent withdrawal from the study or deviation from the protocol.
 At least one observation should be recorded.
+Subjects will be analyzed as per randomized treatment.

 14.4.
 Level of Statistical Significance